 \begin{theorem} Under Assumption \ref{assumption: position bias}, $\hat{\Prob}(s(X) \in I_k \mid C = c, Y(1)=y)$ converges to $\Prob(s(X) \in I_k \mid C = c, Y(1)=y)$ almost surely for all $k,c,y$. \end{theorem}

-\subsection{Position Bias Estimation}
+\subsection{Position Bias Estimation:}

-The weighted CDF transformations defined in Theorem \ref{theorem: weighted CDF} require the weights to be known.
-To estimate the position bias $w_j$, we may collect data by randomizing slots and estimate the ratio of click-through-rates (CTRs) at position $j$ and position $1$ (CTR at $j$ = the probability of observing a positive response at position $j$), i.e.
+The weighted CDF transformations defined in Theorem \ref{theorem: weighted CDF} and the estimation of the counterfactual probabilities $\Prob(s(X) \in I_k \mid C = c, Y(1)=y)$ via \eqref{eqn:posBiasBinProbs} require the positive response decay factors $w_j$'s defined in \eqref{eq: decay factor} to be known or estimated.
+To estimate $w_j$, we may collect data by randomizing slots and estimate $w_j$ as the ratio of the number of positive responses at position $j$ and position $1$, i.e.

-Without the randomization, we will end up underestimating the CTR ratio by using Equation \eqref{eq: weight estimation randomized data} as the items served at position $j$ are expected to be of lower quality than the items served at position 1.
-More precisely, in the observational data where the items are ranked according to $s(X)$, the conditional distribution of $s(X)$ given $\gamma = 1$ is expected to be stochastically larger than the conditional distribution of $s(X)$ given $\gamma = j$.
+Without randomization, we will end up underestimating $w_j$ by using Equation \eqref{eq: weight estimation randomized data} as the items served at position $j$ are expected to be of lower quality than the items served at position 1.
+More precisely, in the observational data where the items are ranked according to $s(X)$, the conditional distribution of $s(X)$ given $\gamma = 1$ is expected to be stochastically larger than that of $s(X)$ given $\gamma = j$.
 However, randomly shuffling all items can undesirably harm viewers' experience.
 A less harmful alternative is to shuffle pairs of items randomly \cite{JoachimsUnbiasedLearningToRankFromBiasedFeedback, positionBiasEstimationGoogle2018}.
-To estimate the weights from observational data \cite{positionBiasEstimationGoogle2018} applied the EM algorithm with a parametric click model.
+To estimate the weights from observational data, \cite{positionBiasEstimationGoogle2018} applied the EM algorithm with a parametric click model.
 Below, we propose a non-parametric approach to estimate the weights from observational data based on importance sampling.
 To this end, we first estimate the response bias at position $j$ relative to position $j-1$ by correcting for the discrepancy in the distribution of scores in those positions with importance weighting as follows.